Mohammad02alrub/sql-data-warehouse-project/README.md

 # 📦 Data Warehouse and Analytics Project

-Welcome to the **SQL Data Warehouse and Analytics Project** repository!
+Welcome to the **SQL Data Warehouse Project** repository!
-This project demonstrates a complete end-to-end data warehousing and analytics solution — from ingesting raw data to generating meaningful insights.
-Designed as a **portfolio project**, it showcases practical skills in **SQL, Data Engineering, ETL, and Analytics**.
+This project demonstrates a complete end-to-end SQL data warehouse built using the Medallion Architecture.
+It covers the full workflow — ingesting raw ERP/CRM data, cleansing and transforming it through structured ETL pipelines, and modeling it into an analytics-ready star schema.
+The project showcases strong skills in **SQL, Data Engineering, ETL processes, and analytical data modeling**.

 ---